-As you make your way around this still-forming planet, consider the following fairly accessible volcanoes for part of your next been-there-done-that party.
-It goes without saying that climbing or getting close to an active volcano carries risks, but most travelers find that those risks pale in comparison to lava, fumaroles, lava tubes, tumbling rocks and the kshgrrrrburbleburble that volcanoes whisper and shout to you when you’re nearby.
+So as you make your way around this still-forming planet, consider the following fairly accessible volcanoes for part of your next been-there-done-that party.
+It goes without saying that climbing or getting close to an active volcano comes with some risks, but most travelers find that those risks lose importance if it means seeing lava, fumaroles, lava tubes, tumbling rocks and volcanoes up close and personal.

 Mt.
 Redoubt is an active stratovolcano that erupted violently in March 2009, and is probably best seen from nearby, as opposed to up close.
-Until recently, climbing Redoubt required some technical expertise, fixed rope climbing and a peakside scramble to the top, but there’s no telling what things will be like after the eruption finally stops, so do your research before packing your gear.
+Climbing Redoubt requires some technical expertise, fixed rope climbing and a peakside scramble to the top, but get up-to-the-minute information before packing your gear (or planning your trip).

 Rock climbers will want to summit “the plug”, a lava column that formed inside the mouth of the volcano and was then thrust upward by geologic pressure.
 Its sheer walls are not for the uninitiated, nor the acrophobic.

 This starring player in Costa Rica’s ecotourism route is far too active and explosive to be climbed safely.
 It’s often closed in with clouds, but nighttime visits to the nearby hot springs offer vantage points for seeing the small lava explosions and red-hot rocks tumble forth from the cone.